 - Participate in WashU chapter inductee reception and chapter events on campus.

-- Access to the BGHS member network via the Bouchet Connect platform.
+- Access to the BGHS member network via the Bouchet Connect platform and invitations to national BGHS programming.

-- Personal statement (no more than two pages) that explains how the applicant embodies the characteristics of Dr. Bouchet.
+- A personal statement (2-3 pages) that explains how the applicant embodies the characteristics of Dr. Bouchet.
 The statement should describe the applicant’s character, leadership, advocacy, scholarship, service, and anticipated contribution to the Society.

 - Two letters of recommendation.
 One letter should be from the applicant’s dissertation advisor or graduate faculty member who is knowledgeable about the applicant’s research and can describe the nominee’s current and potential contributions to their field(s) of study.
-One of the letters should address how the applicant exemplifies each of the core values of the Bouchet Graduate Honor Society (i.e., CLASS: Character, Leadership, Advocacy, Scholarship, and Service) and embodies the Bouchet legacy.
+The second letter can be from a faculty member, dean or director familiar with the applicant’s research and/or service.
+Both letters should address how the applicant exemplifies each of the core values of the Bouchet Graduate Honor Society (i.e., CLASS: Character, Leadership, Advocacy, Scholarship, and Service) and embodies the Bouchet legacy.

 Please contact Jessica Cissell, Director of Graduate Programming and The Graduate Center, with questions at firstname.lastname@example.org.